 We want to give you essential insight into what decentralized clinical trials are, why they have enormous value for research teams, and how you don’t have to go entirely virtual to streamline research and be more patient-centric.
 We’ll also share useful information on logistics, and what types of trials make the best pilots.

-Decentralized Clinical Trials (DCTs) include models with various names: direct-to-patient, remote, site-less, hybrid, and virtual clinical research.
+What is Decentralized Clinical Trials?
+These include models with various names: direct-to-patient, remote decentralized clinical trials, site-less, hybrid, and virtual clinical research.
 Like with many new technologies, the industry is figuring out the best language to describe these frameworks.
 However, they all boil down to 2 core modalities:

 Direct-to-patient or remote: Data is collected in the patient’s home or in an environment that’s convenient for the study participant.
 Some also use the term “site-less” to refer to these types of trials.